Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Structural weakness behind fixtures

-You need immediate attention when drywall feels spongy to touch.
+Drywall that feels spongy to the touch requires immediate attention.
 This indicates water has penetrated beyond the surface layer.

 Typical repair steps include: